 Q. What is the purpose of the study?

-A. By investigating the interplay between environmental, hormonal and genetic factors and risk of developing breast cancer in a large group of women, the Generations Study aims to discover the causes of breast cancer, and hence to enable prevention of this disease.
+A. By investigating the interplay between lifestyle, environmental, hormonal and genetic factors and risk of developing breast cancer in a large group of women, the Generations Study aims to discover the causes of breast cancer, and hence to enable prevention of this disease.

 Q. Why is the study needed?